jamking/IOSTreeView/README.md

 IOS Tree View.
 Thanks to KOTree(https://github.com/adamhoracek/KOTree), which is the best that I could have after googling.
 Based upon it, IOSTreeView supports more nodes with a simpler data structur with some small bugs fixed.

-The tree nodes store in an array,which are obtained through accessing the tree in such order node,left child,right child. nodes has nodeId,depth,name information.

-[0,1,2,2,3,1,1] represents a tree structure as below:
+The tree nodes store in an array,which are obtained through traversal the tree in Pre-order(root,left subtree,right subtree) nodes has nodeId,depth,name information.
+[0,1,2,2,3,1,1] represents a tree structure as below: 0(1(2,2(3)),1,1)
-0
-1    1   1
-2 2
-  3